frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 The blocks are optional, but if they are present they must be in the order shown.

 This specification still doesn't generate any interesting code or documentation.
-Let's make a **statement** and add a state to our state machine.
+Let's make a **state**ment and add a state to our state machine.

 ## L'état, C'est Moi